-Under CenterPoint Energy's \$1.2 billion revolving credit facility, a payment default on, or a non-payment default that permits acceleration of, any indebtedness exceeding \$75 million by us will cause a default.
-In addition, three outstanding series of CenterPoint Energy's senior notes, aggregating \$750 million in principal amount as of December 31, 2013, provide that a payment default by us in respect of, or an acceleration of, borrowed money and certain other specified types of obligations, in the aggregate principal amount of \$50 million, will cause a default.
+Under CenterPoint Energy's \$1.2 billion revolving credit facility, a payment default on, or a non-payment default that permits acceleration of, any indebtedness for borrowed money and certain other specified types of obligations (including guarantees) exceeding \$75 million by us will cause a default.
+In addition, three outstanding series of CenterPoint Energy's senior notes, aggregating \$750 million in principal amount as of December 31, 2014, provide that a payment default by us in respect of, or an acceleration of, borrowed money and certain other specified types of obligations (including guarantees), in the aggregate principal amount of \$50 million, will cause a default.
 A default by CenterPoint Energy would not trigger a default under our debt instruments or revolving credit facility.